 One thousand words?
 How about thousands of pictures instead?
-Or a thousand memories of sweeping vistas, gravel roads, raging rivers, pristine lakes, the Milepost, whales, moose, bear, cracked windshields, lumber trucks, wildflowers, eagles, puffins, murres, 23-hour days, mosquitos, countless waterfalls and Wow!
+Or a thousand memories of sweeping vistas, gravel roads, raging rivers, pristine lakes, the Milepost, whales, moose, bear, cracked windshields, lumber trucks, wildflowers, eagles, puffins, murres, 23-hour days, mosquitoes, countless waterfalls, and Wow!

 For every negative, there are a thousand spectacular positives about traveling to Alaska by RV.
 We have done it twice from Pennsylvania; a round trip of more than 13,000 miles.